iwoolf/ZapFillerWords/readme.md

 🎙️ Audio Filler Remover: Setup and Run Guide

+Identify and remove filler words from media, using vibe coding

 This guide details how to set up the Python environment, install dependencies, and run the filler_remover script (which uses gradio to provide a user interface).

 ⚠️ Prerequisites